drivendataorg/cookiecutter-data-science/docs/docs/opinions.md

 > Don't _ever_ edit your raw data, especially not manually, and _especially_ not in Excel.

-The most important features of a quality data analysis are **correctness** and **reproducibility**—anyone should be able to re-run your analysis using only your module code and raw data and produce the same final products.
-The best way to ensure correctness is to test your analysis code. **The best way to ensure reproducibility is to treat your data analysis pipeline as a directed acyclic graph** ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)), meaning that every result or conclusion in your analysis can be traced backwards to examine what combination of code and data it came from or run forwards to recreate any artifact of the analysis.
+The most important features of a quality data analysis are **correctness** and **reproducibility**—anyone should be able to re-run your analysis using only your code and raw data and produce the same final products.
+The best way to ensure correctness is to test your analysis code. **The best way to ensure reproducibility is to treat your data analysis pipeline as a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph))**.
+This means each step of your analysis is a node in a directed graph with no loops.
+You can run through the graph forwards to recreate any analysis output, or you can trace backwards from an output to examine the combination of code and data that created it.

 ### Raw data is immutable